top of page

 Interschool Partners:

-Columbia Graduate School of Arts and Sciences: Yinghui Mao, PhD
+Columbia Graduate School of Arts and Sciences: Dean Yinghui Mao, PhD

-Columbia Mailman School of Public Health: Michael Joseph, PhD
+Columbia Mailman School of Public Health: Dean Michael Joseph, PhD

 We are grateful for input, advice and support from our External Advisory Board.